brennodemarchi/portfolio/content/en-us/about/cv.md

 ---
 ## 2020

-#### Extensão universitária em Autogestão, Cooperativas e Economia Solidária
+#### University Extension Course on Self-management, Cooperatives, and Solidarity Economy
-Universidade Federal de São Paulo (Unifesp)
+Federal University of São Paulo (Unifesp)
 Workload: 30h

 #### 7th Edition of the Audiovisual Workshop